software-students-spring2025/0-git-practice-v2-jkm8294/README.md

 Furthermore, the interview style of this article made the entire experience more personal, like a one and one conversation between Lindsey and the audience.

 >>>>>>> 78cde85 (Initial commit)

+## My Comment - Added by Nicholas Michael
+I particularly enjoyed how Lindsey highlights the critical role of collaboration in her daily work.
+It's a reminder that even in a highly technical field like software engineering, teamwork and strong interpersonal skills can make a significant difference.
+It made me reflect on how these principles apply not only to engineering but to nearly every profession.

+– [Nicholas Michael]